I Sustain the Wings: Background

 "I Sustain the Wings" was composed by Captain Glenn Miller, John Chalmers Chummy MacGregor, Private Sol Meyer, and M/Sgt.
 Norman Leyden.
 The song was copyrighted on February 11, 1943.
 This was the theme music for the radio program that was broadcast weekly on Saturday on NBC from September 18, 1943, to June 10, 1944, by the Army Air Force Band under the direction of Captain Glenn Miller.
 The radio show was initially on CBS from June to September, 1943.
 Glenn Miller was the host and conductor on the show, which also featured Ray McKinley, Jerry Gray, Johnny Desmond, and the Crew Chiefs, until June 10, 1944, when Harry Bluestone became the conductor.
 The Latin Sustineo Alas, "I Sustain the Wings", or "Keep 'Em Flying", was the motto of the U.S. Army Air Forces Technical Training Command.
 The I Sustain the Wings radio series continued until November 17, 1945.
+In a 1948 history of wartime radio, Edward M. Kirby and Jack W. Harris described Miller’s Army Air Forces band as a network favorite and an important morale-builder in the European Theater of Operations.
+They also wrote that his program I Sustain the Wings “reached millions of teen-agers, from whose ranks the air cadets would be drawn.”

 The sheet music for the composition appeared in the 1943 songbook Glenn Miller's Dance Folio published by the Mutual Music Society in New York.
 The opening lines are: "For the land that I love, I sustain the wings/ In the sky above where they fight to victory/ There's a plane in the sky, and the song it sings/ Is the freedom cry and a pray'r for you and me."